 Jo never understood the unnecessary hate people have for people unlike themselves.
 Her friends back home rival anyone and everyone remotely different.
 Her best friend Jessie has always been the ring leader of it all.
 You can't be rich.
 You can't speak Spanish, be Spanish, or play Spanish music.
 You can't be gay.
+You can't be black.
 You can't do this or look like that.
 You can't be from here or go there.
 Jo went along with the rules because friendship and having Jessie's back was something she valued, but the fact still remained—she never understood it.
 Now that Jessie is out of the picture, Jo has no reason to let it continue.

 Any answer Blair might have come up with is interrupted by Sue Ann hollering from the top of the stairs for Cindy to come up.
 The athlete looks at both girls one last time before bounding up the stairs two at a time, fleeing the scene as fast as her feet will carry her.
 Jo shakes her head furiously at the other girl and grabs her shiny red helmet from where it hangs off of the banister.

 Jo slips her helmet off and slides it under her arm.
 She had entered the common room, refreshed and levelheaded after her ride.
 Sue Ann and Tootie flew down the stairs and only stopped running to Mrs. Garrett's bedroom door when Jo called after them.